eclipse-fog05/fog05/BUILD.md

 it using `opam`, please follow this link for installation instructions [opam installation](https://opam.ocaml.org/doc/Install.html).

-Once `opam` is installed you need to install the following some packages verify the OCaml version, and if needed downgrade to 4.07.1
+Once `opam` is installed you need to install the following some packages verify the OCaml version, it should be 4.09.0

 ```